 Term Definition Wages The amount paid to a person for services provided as an employee.
-Wages include: Advances Back pay Bonuses Commissions Paid time off, including sick pay Military basic pay Overtime pay Severance pay Sheltered Workshop or Work
+Wages include: Advances Back pay Bonuses Commissions Paid time off, including sick pay Military basic pay Overtime pay Severance pay Sheltered Workshop or Work Activities Center payments

-Activities Center payments NOTE Payments an employer makes toward an employee's insurance, retirement or Unemployment Insurance that are not deducted from the employee's wages are not counted as income for the employee.
+NOTE Payments an employer makes toward an employee's insurance, retirement or Unemployment Insurance that are not deducted from the employee's wages are not counted as income for the employee.
 Advances Amounts paid to the employee as an advance before the scheduled pay date.
 Back Pay Amounts to make up the difference between what the employee was paid and what he or she should have been paid.
-Flex Income Credit An amount of money provided by the employer to purchase benefits like life, health and disability insurance through the employer's offered plans.
+Difficulty of Care Payments Wages received by providing Personal Care or attendant services to an ALTCS customer.
+Difficulty of Care payments must meet the following conditions: The earnings are for Personal Care or Attendant Care services; The services are being paid for through the ALTCS program; The caregiver is providing the services to an ALTCS customer living at home with them; Flex Income Credit An amount of money provided by the employer to purchase benefits like life, health, and disability insurance through the employer's offered plans.
 On Call, Standby or Non-work Pay Payment for duty that requires the employee to be available and able to report to duty if called.
 Severance Pay Payment made by an employer to an employee whose employment is terminated independently of his wishes.
 Sheltered Workshop or Work Activity Center Payment Payments for services performed by a person under a program designed to help him become self-sufficient.
 The payments can be received for services performed in a sheltered workshop or a work activity center.
 Tips Gifts from customers for the employee's service.
 The employer is required to keep a record of the amount reported for IRS purposes.
-Types of jobs that may earn tips are: Restaurant wait staff; Pizza delivery; Dancer; and Work Activity Center Barber and salon staff.
-Work activity centers provide therapeutic activities that teach basic living skills to those whose handicap is so severe that it precludes productive employment.
+Types of jobs that may earn tips are: Restaurant wait staff;Pizza delivery;Dancer; andBarber and salon staff.
+Work Activity Center Work activity centers provide therapeutic activities that teach basic living skills to those whose handicap is so severe that it precludes productive employment.